Do you wish to contribute?

 When will I come to know if you’ve accepted me as a writer?

-We are inundated with writing requests from well-meaning contributors such as you.
-So, give us a fortnight to get back to you regarding the status of your request.
-If you don’t hear from us within that time, send us a gentle reminder and we’ll surely get back to you, pronto.
-We will definitely let you know whether accept/reject your application.
+Give us 15 working days to get back to you regarding the status of your submission.
+If you don’t hear from us within that time, send us a gentle reminder, just to make sure that we have received your email.

 Can I send articles I’ve written before?